Judge orders Exxon to hand over documents related to climate change

 Related: Tillerson used 'Wayne Tracker' email to discuss climate, AG says

-According to court filings, Exxon has provided Schneiderman's office with more than 100,000 documents.
-But his investigators estimate there are hundreds of thousands more out there covered by the subpoena.
+According to court filings, investigators estimate there are hundreds of thousands of documents covered by the subpoena the Exxon has not yet handed over.

+An Exxon said the company has already provided more than 400,000 documents -- totaling more than 2.6 million pages -- to investigators.
+And the company insists it has already provided the attorney with a comprehensive response.

 --CNNMoney's Charles Riley contributed to this report.